ericlivshiz/AutomataTrading/README.md

 # Automata Trading

-Welcome to **Automata Trading**, a web-based platform that empowers users to create, test, and share automated trading bots without any coding skills.
+Welcome to **Automata Trading**, a web-based platform that empowers users to create, test, share, and sell automated trading bots without any coding skills.
 Whether you're a seasoned trader or just starting out, Automata Trading is designed to make algorithmic trading accessible to everyone.
 Automata Trading has just started getting built.

 ## 🚀 Project Overview